 - upgraded flood lighting.

-Rather than look at these development requests individually, in November 2016 Council appointed Dave Lanfear Consulting to undertake a Needs Assessment and Master Plan to inform the future development of the Alderbury Sports Ground.
+Rather than look at these development requests individually, in November 2016 Council appointed Dave Lanfear Consulting to undertake a Needs Assessment to inform the future development of the Alderbury Sports Ground.

 The project is being undertaken in two distinct stages.